Adversarial Validation: Error-Correction Coding Patterns for LLM Outputs

 - MiniMax M2.5

-The aggregator reports:
+The tool then reports:

 Why This Beats Single-Model Self-Review